-Other factors that must be taken into account are: the pupil's history; the use of a progressive discipline approach; whether the activity for which the pupil may be expelled is related to any harassment of the pupil because of his or her the pupil's race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or sexual orientation or family status, marital status, or to any other form of harassment; how the expulsion would affect the pupil's ongoing education; the age of the pupil; whether the behaviour was a manifestation of a disability identified in the pupil's Individual Education Plan (IEP); whether appropriate individualized accommodation has been provided (IEP); or result in an aggravation or worsening of the pupil's behaviour or conduct (IEP); or whether the pupil has a history of marginalization or trauma.
+Other factors that must be taken into account are: the pupil's history; the use of a progressive discipline approach; whether the activity for which the pupil may be expelled is related to any harassment of the pupil because of the pupil's race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression family status, marital status, or to any other form of harassment; how the expulsion would affect the pupil's ongoing education; the age of the pupil; whether the behaviour was a manifestation of a disability identified in the pupil's Individual Education Plan (IEP); whether the expulsion is likely to result in an aggravation or worsening of the pupil's behaviour or conduct (IEP); or whether the pupil has a history of marginalization or trauma.

-A pupil may still be expelled for any such behaviour, or for persistent violation of Board standards of behaviour, or for other refractory conduct.
+A pupil may still be expelled for any such behaviour, or for persistent violation of Board standards of behaviour, or for other refractoryconduct.